-If you are concerned about the conduct and practice of an occupational therapist, you should contact the Registrar of the College of Occupational Therapists of Nova Scotia at 902-455-0556 or toll-free in Nova Scotia 1-877-455-0556.
+If you are concerned about the conduct and practice of an occupational therapist, you should contact the Registrar of the Nova Scotia Occupational Therapy Regulator at 902-455-0556 or toll-free in Nova Scotia 1-877-455-0556.

 You do not need to share your name or contact information when discussing a concern.
 If and when you would like to make a formal complaint, your contact information will be required.